Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Inclusion of other matter components and the generalization of the coherently oscillating scalar field solution

 As was stated before, we will sometimes assume $\tilde{\rho}, \tilde{P}$ arising from another scalar field sector.
 The other scalar field will be assumed to be representing the dynamic dark energy sector.
 In those cases, one will work purely with the dynamic dark energy sector and set $\Lambda=0$ in Eq.~(\ref{cfried1}).
-This scalar field can represent either quintessence ($\epsilon=+1$) or phantom ($\epsilon=-1$) like fields, in the presence of a potential $V(\psi)=V_0 e^{-\lambda \psi}$, where the scalar field equation is:
+This scalar field can represent either quintessence ($\epsilon=+1$) or phantom ($\epsilon=-1$) like fields, in the presence of a potential $V(\psi)=V_{m} e^{-\lambda \psi}$, where the scalar field equation is:

-Here $V_0$ and $\lambda$ are parameters which specify the dynamic dark energy potential.
+Here $V_{m}$ and $\lambda$ are parameters which specify the dynamic dark energy potential.
 This form of potential for dynamic dark energy is widely used in the literature \cite{Ratra:1987rm, Ferreira:1997hj, Sahni:2002kh, Copeland:2006wr, Tsujikawa:2013fta}.
 The corresponding energy density and pressure are:

 When we are mainly interested in observing the effect of dynamical dark energy in the background expanding universe, which contains a CDM component and is assumed to be spatially flat, we will set $k=0$ in Eq.~(\ref{cfried1}).
 On the other hand, if we want to see how the dark sector behaves in a gravitational collapse of a slightly overdense spherical patch, we will assume $k=1$ in Eq.~(\ref{cfried1}).
-Next, we discuss how one can include non-minimal coupling between the CDM sector and radiation.
+Next, we discuss how one can include decaying of the CDM sector into the radiation.